-- Auto dialer with active telephone service, - 2.
+- 1. Auto dialer with active telephone service, - 2.
 SCADA system and all required antennas and electronics to connect to city systems, - 3.
-A metering system, - 4.
+A metering system, - 3.
+A fence of 6' chain link with 3' of barbed wire or 8' chain link, - 4.
 A fence of 8' decorative metal with curved bars at the top towards the outside.
-Substitution of other materials shall be approved by the Director of Public Works. - 5.
-Gates approved by the Director of Public Works, and - Paved access.
+Substitution of other materials shall be approved by the Director of Public Works. - 4.5.
+Gates approved by the CityDirector of Public Works, and - 5.6.
+Paved access.